kdeldycke/awesome-iam/README.md

 A clever curiosity to distribute and delegate authorization.

-- [Google's Macaroons in Five Minutes or Less](https://blog.bren2010.io/2014/12/04/macaroons.html) - TL;DR: if I’m given a Macaroon that authorizes me to perform some action(s) under certain restrictions, I can non-interactively build a second Macaroon with stricter restrictions that I can then give to you.
+- [Google's Macaroons in Five Minutes or Less](https://blog.bren2010.io/2014/12/04/macaroons.html) - TL;DR: if I'm given a Macaroon that authorizes me to perform some action(s) under certain restrictions, I can non-interactively build a second Macaroon with stricter restrictions that I can then give to you.
 - [Macaroons: Cookies with Contextual Caveats for Decentralized Authorization in the Cloud](https://ai.google/research/pubs/pub41892) - Google's original paper.
 - [Google paper's author compares Macaroons and JWTs](https://news.ycombinator.com/item?id=14294463) - TL;DR: As a consumer/verifier of macaroons, they allow you (through third-party caveats) to defer some authorization decisions to someone else.
 JWTs don't.